Lauf Cycling

-Lauf Cycling is an Icelandic bicycle brand based in Reykjavik, Iceland.
+Lauf Cycles is an Icelandic bicycle brand based in Reykjavík.
 They specialise in gravel bikes.

-The Lauf Forks idea was born over a cold bike-ride aprés beer in a cramped basement apartment in Reykjavik around Christmas-time 2010.
+The Lauf Forks idea was born over a cold bike-ride aprés beer in a cramped basement apartment in Reykjavík around Christmas-time 2010.
 Avid mountain biker and engineer Benedikt Skulason, at the time working as an R&D engineer for a high-end composite prosthetic feet company, pitched his idea of a super-light revolutionary bicycle suspension fork to his good friend and industrial designer Gudberg Bjornsson.

 They are most commonly known for their invention of the Lauf Spring: a pivotless trailing link fork.
 A set of glass fiber springs are attached between the wheel set and the forks of a bike.
 Manufacturing is done in Iceland, with subsidiary dealers found in both Europe and the United States.

-The company gained media attention, when Canadian Cyclocross National Champion, Michael Van Den Ham used Lauf bikes for his successful competition wins in 2018.
+The company gained media attention when Canadian Cyclo-cross National Champion, Michael Van Den Ham used Lauf bikes for his successful competition wins in 2018.

+In 2023, Lauf launched the Úthald (meaning "endurance" in Icelandic), marking their first foray into the road bike market.